The terms in this part of the glossary are organized alphabetically. Note: Pop-up feature needs to be enabled for some links to work.

 A short summary or overview explaining the general focus of a book, article, or other source.
 A time saving strategy is to read the abstract to check the source’s relevancy to your project.
 Example of Abstract.

 Short title for the Publication Manual of the American Psychological Association for scholars in the social and behavioral sciences.
 The manual provides guidelines for writing such as document structure, writing style, tone, and formatting for in-text citations and reference list.
-(Sample paper) Learn more about APA Style.
+(Sample paper) The APA has just updated it's format in October, 2019.
+You can consult this basic guide for citation formulas.
+Learn more about APA Style.
 See also Chicago Style, MLA style

 A unique identifier (like a street address) given to library items so they can be easily found.
 Items about the same subject often have similar call numbers.
 Major call number systems include Dewey Decimal and Library of Congress.
 Learn more on the Understanding Call Numbers guide.
 See also Call Number: Library Congress